Davidorenlane/imessage-agent/imessage-agent/README.md

 If you're having trouble with the chat.db file:

 1. **Check file permissions:**
    The chat.db file should be readable by your application.
-You may need to adjust permissions or copy it to the data directory with proper access rights.
+You may need to adjust permissions or copy it to the correct data directory with proper access rights.

 2. **Database busy or locked errors:**
    This can happen if Messages app is using the database.
 Close Messages or make a copy of the database file instead of using the original.

 3. **File not found errors:**
    Make sure the file path is correct.
-The default location is `data/user_data/chat.db`.
+The required location is `.mastra/output/data/user_data/chat.db`.